p2p-org/polkadot_monitoring_service/README.md

 # Polkadot monitoring service
 ## Project overview
 Monitoring as a Service in general possibility to get a dashboard with some important metrics about ALL validators in polkadot or subscribe on network events with using a flexible filters.
-All it possible by the Telegram bot.
+All it possible by the Telegram bot written with using AIOgram and AIOHTTP.
 For experienced and demanding we also plan to provide an API.
 Project build on top of the well known open-source monitoring solutions: Prometheus, Grafana, Alertmanager and represents a set of exporters, bot and web api.

 ![](docs/Common.png)